This topic describes how to create a file system and mount the file system on a Linux Elastic Compute Service (ECS) instance.

 - We recommend that you use the default values for other mount options.
 For example, a decrease in performance may occur due to changes in some mount options.
 These mount options include the size of the read or write buffer or the use of attribute caching.

 Option Description rsize Specifies the maximum number of bytes in each read request that the NFS agent can receive.
 Recommended value: 1048576. wsize Specifies the maximum number of bytes in each write request that the NFS agent can send.
 Recommended value: 1048576. hard Specifies that applications must stop accessing a file system when the file system is unavailable, and wait until the file system is available.
 We recommended that you use the hard mount option. timeo Specifies the time in deciseconds (tenths of a second) that the NFS agent waits before it retries an NFS request.
 Recommended value: 600, indicating 60 seconds. retrans Specifies the number of times the NFS agent retries a request.
 Recommended value: 2. noresvport Specifies that the NFS agent uses a different TCP source port for a new network connection to ensure data integrity.
 We recommend that you use the noresvport mount option.

 The following figure shows an example of a successful mount.

 - After you mount an NAS file system on an ECS instance, you can access the file system

 You can access the file system in the same way you access a local directory.
 The following figure shows an example.

 Troubleshoot common errors

-If a mount operation fails, you can troubleshoot the issue.
+If you fail to mount a file system, troubleshoot the issue.
 For more information, see Troubleshoot and fix mount issues.